MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UETv2OfflineConversion.md

   - If you have lead generation as an objective, we recommend that you use offline conversion.
 Lead generation is when potential customers fill out a form or quote of interest, and then the sale is completed offline in person or over the phone (for example, car purchases, insurance quotes, mortgages, etc.).
   - Auto-tagging of click ID is automatically enabled for users when creating an offline conversion goal.
 This allows you to import offline conversions.
-  - Offline conversion tracking is not to be used if you want to track customer visits to your store or customers’ in-store purchases.
+  - Offline conversion tracking is not to be used if you want to track customer visits to your store or customersâ€™ in-store purchases.
   - Each offline conversion needs to be associated to a single click ID.
 A single click ID can, however, be associated with multiple conversion goals and also be associated with the same goal multiple times, as long as the conversion time is different.
-Also, the same conversion can’t imported more than once.
+Also, the same conversion canâ€™t imported more than once.
 If more than one is attempted, the first instance will be used and the others will be ignored.
 You can update offline conversions once they have been processed.
   - The value of the conversion can be included in the import file along with a custom currency.
-If no currency is stated, the conversion goal’s default will be used.
+If no currency is stated, the conversion goalâ€™s default will be used.
   - After creating a conversion goal, you'll need to wait two hours before uploading the file.
 It can take up to six hours to view uploaded conversion data.
   - After an ad click you should wait an hour before uploading offline conversions.
   - No additional personal data is appended to the offline conversions.